 Regardless of the social and political response, the history and associated data suggests that, yes, women leaders by and large acted first, and made bold and wildly unpopular decisions to shut down life as we knew it in the face of an invisible (and still largely speculative) “enemy”.
 And at first glance, I (like many others) chalked this phenomenon up to the “people-skills” of women and their ability to engender trust through more naturally empathic communication.
 But as I found out after digging a bit deeper, there is much more to the story.

-So, in this Blog series, “Women in Leadership During Covid-19”, I will address the key factors associated with why women leaders have thus far outperformed male leaders during this crisis.
+So, in this 4-part Blog series, “Women in Leadership During Covid-19”, I will address the key factors associated with why women leaders have thus far outperformed male leaders during this crisis.
 Stay tuned….